d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 ## Finding the Usage of Specific Functions and Classes

 For more specific instructions on how to use a given function or class, we can invoke the  `help` function.
-As an example, let us explore the usage instructions for tensor's `ones` function.
+As an example, let us explore the usage instructions for tensors' `ones` function.

 ```{.python .input}
 help(np.ones)